 - 5. What are the arguments for why a civilization with a technology advanced enough for interstellar communication would also be interested in such communication?
 What are the arguments against this view? - 6.
 Do science and technology confer a selective advantage on the society that develops them?
 Cite examples in support of your answer. - 7.
-What value have you chosen for fC?
 Suggest several reasons for its value to be less than 1.
-That is, what are some possible scenarios for intelligent life on another planet NOT to develop the capability for and interest in interstellar communication?
+That is, what are some possible scenarios for intelligent life on another planet NOT to develop the capability for and interest in interstellar communication? - 8.
+What value have you chosen for fc?
+Explain your choice in detail.